-- All staff shall enact 'de-escalation' strategy with consideration of: - Ensuring own and co-worker safety (e.g. need to leave area until sufficient resources are available to restrain or remove an aggressive resident). - Directing other staff as necessary to reduce stimulation in the area (removing all other residents, visitors, reducing noise level by turning off TV, radios, or equipment such floor washing machines). - Registered nursing staff or designate shall initiate Code White through the public announcement system providing detailed location of the situation when - Staff perceive themselves or others to be in danger of physical harm from an aggressive resident. - A resident is or in an imminent risk of acting out in a manner that is dangerous to self, others or the environment. - The situation is rapidly escalating out of control. - Registered nursing staff involved in the situation shall: - Provide information to Code White Response Team about the situation, actions taken and actions required. - In the event that additional help is required (e.g. police) ensure that the call is placed and that help is on the way. - Assist Code White Response Team as directed by the Team Leader. - Ensure appropriate documentation is completed after the incident (Appendix A). - The Code White Response Team: - a.
-Upon hearing Code White, all available ADRCs, all RNs, and the unit nurse, Maintenance Technicians, Social Worker and Facility Manager/ Aides will immediately go to the floor as announced by the staff. - b.
-The following staff in the order of priority will assume the role of Code White Response Team Leader: - Registered Nurse who is the team leader of the unit where the incident is taking place. - c.
-Team Leader shall: - Assess the situation: - Call for additional resources if required (e.g. Police, additional staff); - iii.
+- 1. All staff shall enact 'de-escalation' strategy with consideration of: - a.
+Ensuring own and co-worker safety (e.g. need to leave area until sufficient resources are available to restrain or remove an aggressive resident) - b.
+Directing other staff as necessary to reduce stimulation in the area (removing all other residents, visitors, reducing noise level by turning off TV, radios, or equipment such floor washing machines) - 2.
+The nursing staff or designate shall initiate Code White through the public announcement system providing detailed location of the situation when - a.
+Staff perceive themselves or others to be in danger of physical harm from an aggressive resident - b.
+A resident is or in an imminent risk of acting out in a manner that is dangerous to self, others or the environment - c.
+The situation is rapidly escalating out of control - 3.
+The nursing staff or designate involved in the situation shall: - a.
+Provide information to Code White Response Team about the situation, actions taken and actions required - b.
+In the event that additional help is required (e.g. police) ensure that the call is placed and that help is on the way - c.
+Assist Code White Response Team as directed by the Team Leader - d.
+Ensure appropriate documentation is completed after the incident (Appendix A) - 4.
+The Code White Response Team: - a.
+Upon hearing Code White, all available DRC/ ADRCs, all RNs, and the unit nurse Maintenance Technicians, Social Worker and Facility Manager / Aides will immediately go to the floor as announced by the staff - b.
+The following staff in the order of priority will assume the role of Code White Response Team Leader: - i.
+Registered Nurse who is the team leader of the unit where the incident is taking place - c.
+Team Leader shall: - i.
+Assess the situation - ii.
+Call for additional resources if required (e.g. Police, additional staff); - iii.
 Delegate an appropriate staff as the spokesperson; - iv.
-Obtain information about the situation from the Staff involved in the situation and find out what is expected from the team:
+Obtain information about the situation from the Staff involved in the situation and find out what is expected from the team: - Reason for Code White call